 - 1. "Academic year" means a period consisting of a fall and spring semester and an independent study period, if any. - 2.
 "Bargaining Unit" means those employees, collectively, represented for collective bargaining purposes by the United Faculty of Florida pursuant to Florida Public Employees Relations Commission Order number 03E-154, dated July 1, 2003, wherein the Commission ordered that Certificate number 1406 be issued to the United Faculty of Florida for the bargaining unit agreed to by the New College of Florida Board of Trustees and the United Faculty of Florida.
 Employee job classifications included within the bargaining unit are set out in Appendix A. - 3.
 "Board" means the Board of Trustees of New College of Florida established in accordance with Article IX, Section 7 (c), Constitution of the State of Florida; the Board of Governor's Resolution of January 7, 2003; and Section 1001.72 of the Florida Statutes. - 4.
 "Break in service" means those absences following which the employee is treated as a new employee for purposes of computing seniority and years of service. - 5.
-"Clerk of the College" means the person identified by the Board to serve as the agency clerk for New College of Florida.
-The Clerk of New College of Florida is:
+"College" means New College of Florida. - 6.
+"College service" means service to the College during any of its three phases; private New College; USF service while New College was a college within the University of South Florida; and New College of Florida, the eleventh (11th) State university. - 7.
+"Continuous service" means employment uninterrupted by a break in service.
+For academic year employees (9 or 10 month employees), one year of continuous service is equivalent to the nine (9) or ten (10) month employment period. - 8.
+"Credited State service" means years of service in a regular position minus any leave of absence periods. - 9.
+"Days" means calendar days. - 10.
+"Division/unit" means an administrative unit generally equivalent in size and character to a department, discipline, or division. - 12.
+"Domestic partners" means two individuals who live together in a long-term relationship of indefinite duration.
+There must be an exclusive mutual commitment similar to that of marriage, in which the partners agree to be financially responsible for each other's welfare and share financial obligations.